nishamrutha/nishamrutha.github.io/_pages/research.md

     star formation rate (SFR).
 This is not expected to change in short timescales.
 In contrast, the broad H$\beta$ emission line is a tracer of the accretion rate of the AGN and is expected to vary in short timescales.
 Therefore, the ratio of the [OIII] and Hβ emission lines is expected to vary on short timescales.
 However, extreme dis/-appearances of the broad component of the Hβ emission line on timescales as short as few months have been found in certain AGN.
 These are called Changing Look AGN.
-I am currently working on a project to identify and characterize these CLAGN using the Hβ/[OIII] emission line ratios from the 6dFGS and WiFeS spectra."
+My [**Honours Thesis**](/assets/docs/Amrutha_Honours_Thesis_2022.pdf) involved identifying CLAGN using lightcurves."
 ---

 {% include feature_row id="intro" type="center" %}